 FuelsEurope supports the goal of energy efficiency.
-However, the Directive’s key contribution has been in sectors that previously had no economic driver or signals to boost energy efficiency.
-Indeed, so far Member States could choose between achieving energy savings through obligated parties (art.
+However, the Directive’s key contribution has been in sectors that previously had no economic driver or signals to boost energy efficiency (rather than in already well-regulated areas).
+Indeed, according to the EED, Member States can choose between achieving energy savings through obligated parties (art.
 7a), alternative measures (art 7b) or a combination of the two mentioned options.
 It should be kept in mind that for transport, an obligation scheme is not the best way to address efficiency: vehicle efficiency standards, labelling, taxation of road fuels, and measures to improve infrastructure are all used extensively and more effective means of tackling this complex area (see FE contribution on EEOS below).
 It is also important to keep flexibilities for Member States, allowing them to adopt the most suitable measures for the national situation, while focusing on least burdensome solutions.

+Energy efficiency is an important focus for the EU refinery sector.
 Energy represents 60% of the overall costs of EU refiners, so any gain in efficiency reduces the industry’s bills.
-EU refiners have increased their efficiency by 10% over the past 20 years, despite greater product and emissions requirements that require more intensive processing.
+EU refiners have increased their efficiency by 13% over the past 22 years, despite greater product and emissions requirements that require more intensive processing.
 Climate and Energy Commissioner Miguel Arias Cañete has recognised that EU refining “has some of the most energy efficient and innovative refineries in the world”.

 Energy Efficiency Targets